magomimmo/modern-cljs/README.md

 wrapping Google Closure Library event management, allows to follow a more clojure-ish approach in handing DOM events.

+## [Tutorial 10 - DOM Manipulation][17]

+In this tutorial we'are going to face the need to programmatically manipulate DOM elements as a result of the occurrance of some DOM events.

 # License

 Copyright © Mimmo Cosenza, 2012-2013.
 Released under the Eclipse Public